-Figure 1: Schematic of the pulling test.
+Figure 1 Schematic of the pulling test.

-The pulling test is based on fixing a cable at approximately mid-crown-height on the tree to be evaluated, and applying a moderate load, while measuring the inclination at the base of the trunk.
-The induced inclination is very moderate (less than .25 degrees), to make sure that the test itself does not damage or start uprooting the tree.
+The pulling test is based on affixing a cable at approximately mid-height on the tree to be evaluated, and applying a moderate load, while measuring the inclination at the root collar.
+The induced inclination is very moderate (less than .25 degrees), to make sure that the test itself does not damage the tree and the roots.
 Based on the measured load, it is possible to extrapolate to the approximate torque required to uproot the tree.
-The maximum torque that may arise due to adverse weather conditions can also be calculated based on the crown surface, aerodynamic drag factor and the maximum wind velocity likely to occur in the area.
-The ratio of the two values is the safety factor (SF) of the given tree.
-If this value is above 1.5, the tree is declared safe, while a SF below 1 signals high risk.
+The maximum torque can also be calculated based on the crown surface, aerodynamic drag factor and the maximum wind velocity likely to occur in the area.
+The ratio of the two torque values is the safety factor (SF) of the given tree.
+If this value is above 1.5, the tree is declared safe, while a SF below 1 indicates high risk.
 In-between these two values, the safety of the tree is considered uncertain.

 The advantage of the pulling test is that it is a fairly straightforward, well-researched and established method.
 On the other hand, the applied static load approximates the real-life situation, where trees are subjected to dynamic loading, rather poorly.
-It is also quite cumbersome; requires heavy equipment (high-capacity cable and ratchet) and a ladder to be carried to the test site, lengthy preparation, and physical exertion during testing.
-The pulling cable has to be fastened to some well-secured object on the ground (like another tree trunk or stump) that may or may not be readily available.
+It is also quite cumbersome; requires heavy equipment (high capacity cable and winch) and a ladder or climbing kit to be carried to the test site, lengthy preparation, and physical exertion during testing.
+The pulling cable must be fastened to some well-secured object on the ground (like another tree trunk or stump) that may or may not be readily available.
+Pulling test is not recommended to be carried out above 25 km/h wind velocity.